 - Avoid plumbing.
-Do not wash your hands, take a shower or wash dishes.
+Do not wash your hands, take a shower or bath, or wash dishes.

 - Stay away from windows and doors, and stay off porches.

-- Do not lie on concrete floors ort lean against concrete walls.
+- Do not lie on concrete floors or lean againt concrete walls.

 Bring in Your Pets